Platingamer42/DigitRecognition/Windows/README.md

 or in this repository: https://github.com/MichalDanielDobrzanski/DeepLearningPython35 , an updated version; written in Python 3

-Furthermore, the methods used in mnist_loader_keras was extracted from tensorflow's python.platform.mnist; which was published under the Apache License, Version 2.0:
+Furthermore, the methods used in MNIST_CONVERTER was extracted from tensorflow's python.platform.mnist; which was published under the Apache License, Version 2.0:

 # "Copyright 2016 The TensorFlow Authors.
 All Rights Reserved.
 #